Anders-B-Holstborg/il-danese-selvaggio/README.md

 To run the tests: `bundle exec rspec`

-As there are few concepts at play in the app, no namespacing of tests (eg :routes) were added, as it is simpler in this case to run a given file as a whole

 The app is using CircleCI for Continuous Integration, and is not using Continuous Deployment (as Heroku would have my scalp otherwise)